be1/pelican_plugin_music/README.md

 ## How to install and configure

-The plug-in requires `Tagpy`: a Python library for manipulating audio tags, which installation is outside the scope of this document.
+The plug-in requires `taglib`: a Python library for manipulating audio tags, which installation is outside the scope of this document.

 The plug-in scans the referred tracks, and generates html presentation for albums and tracks with audio, based on the following configuration: